adurivault/FBMessage/README.md

   </tr>
 </table>

-Once you have downloaded your Facebook History and that you did the necessary processing to get the ``flat_messages.json`` file, click on "Use you own file" and load the JSON file that you have just created ``flat_messages.json``.
+Once you have downloaded your Facebook History,  click on "Explore your own data" and load the ``message`` directory of the archive.

 Do not worry, **we do not have any access to your data**.
 The file is loaded into your browser, but not uploaded to internet, and all computations are performed locally, on you computer.
 We are aware, however, that this can be very private data, so is you want to be extra cautious, you can shut down your internet connexion once the website is completely loaded, and then select your own data with "Use your own data".
 Every thing will work properly, and this way you can be confident that we do have access to anything.